benshimonz/V1/README.md

 ## Min/Max Aggregations #2 (LRM2)

 - LRM2 may appear below a relationship / path.
 The relationship / path may be wrapped by an 'L'.
-- LRM2 may not appear directly before a quantifier
+- On its right - a blue/red/logical entity (not yellow/aggregated entity, nor quantifier)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRM2.png)